-10.4.2.3 The results from four types of series 6 tests are used to determine which division, amongst Divisions 1.1, 1.2, 1.3 and 1.4, corresponds most closely to the behaviour of a product if a load is involved in a fire resulting from internal or external sources or an explosion from internal sources (boxes 26, 28, 30, 32 and 33 of Figure 10.3).
-The results are also necessary to assess whether a product can be assigned to Compatibility Group S of Division 1.4 and whether or not it should be excluded from Class 1 (boxes 35 and 36 of Figure 10.3).
+10.4.2.3 The results from four types of series 6 tests, as appropriate, are used to determine which division, amongst Divisions 1.1, 1.2, 1.3 and 1.4, corresponds most closely to the behaviour of a certain configuration of a product if involved in a fire resulting from internal or external sources or an explosion from internal sources (boxes 26, 28, 30, 32 and 33 of Figure 10.3).
+The results are also necessary to assess whether a certain configuration of a product can be assigned to Compatibility Group S of Division 1.4 and whether or not it can be excluded from the class of explosives (boxes 35 and 36 of Figure 10.3).
 The four types of test are:

 Type 6 (a): a test on a single package to determine if there is mass explosion of the contents;